cseanburns/research-notebook/source/_posts/2013-10-30-peerj-research-6.markdown

 > technologies that open new possibilities for knowledge making
 > (Cope &amp; Kalantzis, E1 sect., 2009)?

-## Examining Peer Review

-### Epistemic disruption: Economics and expectations of free access
+## Epistemic disruption: Economics and expectations of free access

+The web fosters expectations of free and open access:

-> "So, at those times today when we reach a journal article on the
+> So, at those times today when we reach a journal article on the
-> Internet to which we don’t have subscription access and it costs
+> Internet to which we don't have subscription access and it costs
 > US$30 or US$50, this breaks the norm of information socialism to
-> which we have now become accustomed" (Cope & Kalantzis, E2
+> which we have now become accustomed (Cope &amp; Kalantzis, E2
 > sect., 2009).

-## Examining Peer Review

-### Epistemic disruption: Distributed knowledge-making
+## Epistemic disruption: Distributed knowledge-making

+The social web reveals and documents a variety of knowledge-making participants and ranks the value of that knowledge by its
+popularity:

 >  "Universities and conventional research institutes today face
 >  significant challenges to their historical role as producers of
 >  socially privileged knowledge ....
 In these places, the logics
 >  and logistics of knowledge production are disruptive of the
 >  traditional values of the scholarly work — [e.g.,] ... the
->  'wisdom of the crowd' which ranks knowledge and makes it
+>  **'wisdom of the crowd'** which ranks knowledge and makes it
 >  discoverable through the Internet according to its popularity.
 >  If one wanted to view these developments normatively, one could
 >  perhaps describe them as amounting to a democratization of
 >  knowledge.
 Or we could simply leave this an empirical
 >  observation: knowledge is being made in more widely dispersed
->  institutional sites (Cope & Kalantzis, E3 sect., 2009).
+>  institutional sites \[emphasis added\] (Cope &amp; Kalantzis,

-## Examining Peer Review
+>  E3 sect., 2009).

-### Epistemic disruption: Knowledge-producing, symbol-making, and participatory cultures
+## Epistemic disruption: Knowledge-producing, symbol-making, and participatory cultures

+The social web alters or de-linearizes knowledge structures:

 > The historical dichotomy of author and reader, creator and
 > consumer, is everywhere being blurred ....
 What will academic